 Keeping nature strips safe

-When modifying nature strips, property owners must consider both public safety and accessibility.
+When modifying nature strips, property owners must consider public safety and accessibility.
 Following Council's regulations and the recommendations below will minimise impact on other nature strip users and pedestrians.

 Regulations for nature strip modification